What Redistricting Looks Like In Every State

 Difference between each party’s share of “wasted votes” — those that don’t contribute to a candidate winning.

-The demographic and partisan breakdown of this proposed map in Colorado
+The demographic and partisan breakdown of Maryland’s new map

 |District||Incumbent||Partisan lean||Racial makeup|